8:30 – 8:40 am Opening & Welcome

 New generation pretreatment options are now available.
 This session will compare the new generation technologies with other widely used technologies while also pointing out the potential cost savings with energy, water and manpower in addition to floor space.

-2:00 - 3:00 pm Equipment Considerations Kevin Coursin, George Koch Sons, LLC
+2:00 - 3:00 pm Equipment Considerations Rick Cannon, George Koch Sons LLC

 3:00 – 3:15 pm Refreshment Break